Our Board

 She lives in Poland, Maine, with her husband and their three children—her greatest inspirations for the work she does every day.

-Sunshine Jelly, CD(Kriya), Licensed Massage Therapist (LMT), Newborn Care Specialist (NCS), Doula Mentor
+Sunshine Jelly, CD(Kriya), LMT, Newborn Care Specialist (NCS), Doula Mentor

 She returned to New England to raise her daughter while studying to become a doula with DONA.
 Sunshine began her doula practice as a doula on staff at Maine Medical Center in 2000.
 Sunshine continued her education in birth work and postpartum and received certification as a Newborn Care Specialist.
 She is a founding member of Community Doulas (formerly CDBP) and serves as the lead mentor in our postpartum services.